pybuilder/pybuilder.github.io/documentation/tutorial.md

 ## Measuring Test Coverage

-When writing tests, it is important to know which parts if of the code are covered by automatic tests and which don't.
+When writing tests, it is important to know which parts if of the code are covered by automatic tests and which aren't.
 For Python, there exists a bunch of tools to calculate the coverage.
 One of these tools that is integrated with *pybuilder* is [coverage](http://nedbatchelder.com/code/coverage/).
 Python-Coverage measures the line coverage (as opposed to branch coverage).